Contextuality without incompatibility

 There are many known examples of such proofs~\cite{POM,operationalks,Mazurek2016,Kunjwal16,kunjwal2018from, Kunjwal19,Kunjwal20,RAC,RAC2,Saha_2019,comp1,comp2,schmid2021only,schmid2018contextual,cloningcontext,contextmetrology, AWV, KLP19, YK20}; however, to the best of our knowledge, all previous proofs have involved a set of measurements that manifest some incompatibility.

 {\bf Measurement incompatibility---} Compatibility for generic quantum measurements---both sharp and unsharp---is defined in terms of joint simulability~\cite{busch1997operational}.
-For the case of discrete outcome spaces, it can be expressed as follows~\cite{parable}: the measurements associated to a set of POVMs $\{\{E_{y|t}\}_y\}_t$ are said to be \emph{compatible} if there exists a single measurement, described by a POVM $\{G_z\}_z$, and a stochastic post-processing $P(y|t,z)$ such that \beq E_{y|t} = \sum_z P(y|t,z) G_z \eeq for all $y,t$.
-In this case, each measurement $\{E_{y|t}\}_y$ can be simulated by first measuring $\{G_z\}_z$ and then implementing a post-processing of the outcome statistics by $P(y|t,z)$.\footnote{For projective measurements, this definition reduces to commutation of the associated Hermitian operators as the condition for compatibility.} If such a measurement and post-processing do not exist, then the set of measurements is said to be \emph{incompatible}.
+For the case of discrete outcome spaces, it can be expressed as follows~\cite{parable,guerini2017operational}: the measurements associated to a set of POVMs $\{\{E_{y|t}\}_y\}_t$ are said to be \emph{compatible} if there exists a single measurement, described by a POVM $\{G_z\}_z$, and a stochastic post-processing $P(y|t,z)$ such that \beq E_{y|t} = \sum_z P(y|t,z) G_z \eeq for all $y,t$.
+In this case, each measurement $\{E_{y|t}\}_y$ can be simulated by first measuring $\{G_z\}_z$ and then implementing a post-processing of the outcome statistics by $P(y|t,z)$.\footnote{ An equivalent definition of compatibility can be obtained by replacing stochastic post-processing by coarse-graining (see, e.g., Lemma 1 of Ref.~\cite{guerini2017operational}).
+For sharp measurements, it is well known that this definition of compatibility reduces to commutation of the associated Hermitian operators (see Proposition 8 of Ref.~\cite{heinosaari2008notes} and Theorem 1 of Ref.~\cite{Kunjwal14} for proofs of some generalizations of this result).} If such a measurement and post-processing do not exist, then the set of measurements is said to be \emph{incompatible}.

 Note that a set consisting of a single measurement is trivially compatible.

 {\bf Generalized noncontextuality no-go theorems without incompatibility---} We now construct a class of operational scenarios that allow a proof of contextuality without making use of any measurement incompatibility.